Kerbaltec-Solutions/Rev-Eng/README.md

 1. After uploading the program open the serial console.

-2. _(version 2 and 2a only)_ The Arduino will ask you which pin you want to assign to a cretain input of the attached circuit.
+2. _(version 2 and higher)_ The Arduino will ask you which pin you want to assign to a cretain input of the attached circuit.
 You can assign pin 2-19

     `Pin for IC input <input number> :`